Martín Rodríguez (footballer, born 1968)

 Martín Eulogio Rodríguez Custodio (born 24 September 1968) is a former Peruvian footballer.

 Club career

 Rodríguez played for a number of clubs in Peru, including Universitario de Deportes and Deportivo Municipal.
-He also had a spell with Ionikos in the Greek Super League from January 1998 through July 2000.
+He also had a spell with Ionikos in the Super League Greece from January 1998 through July 2000.

 International career

 Rodríguez made 19 appearances for the senior Peru national football team from 1991 to 1995, including three matches at the 1995 Copa América.